yashida1207/yashida1207.github.io/index.md

 1. "*Measurement of neutrino-oxygen neutral-current elastic interactions for background estimation in supernova relic neutrino searches*", Oral Presentation (*in Japanese*), The 32nd Workshop on Supernova Relic Neutrinos, Mar, 2019, The University of Tokyo, Japan

-1. "*Measurement of neutrino-oxygen neutral-current elastic interaction cross section at the T2K far detector*", Oral Presentation (*in Japanese*), The 74th Annual Meeting of Japan Physics Society, Mar, 2019, Kyushu University, Japan
+1. "*Measurement of neutrino-oxygen neutral-current elastic interaction cross section at the T2K far detector*", Oral Presentation (*in Japanese*), The 74th Annual Meeting of the Physical Society of Japan, Mar, 2019, Kyushu University, Japan

-1. "*Study on the electron multiplier tube as a new detector for the T2K muon monitor*", Oral Presentation (*in Japanese*), The 2018 Autumn Meeting of Japan Physics Society, Sep, 2018, Shinshu University, Japan
+1. "*Study on the electron multiplier tube as a new detector for the T2K muon monitor*", Oral Presentation (*in Japanese*), The 2018 Autumn Meeting of the Physical Society of Japan, Sep, 2018, Shinshu University, Japan

-1. "*Improvement of neutron-oxygen reaction simulation in Super-Kamiokande*", Oral Presentation (*in Japanese*), The 2018 Autumn Meeting of Japan Physics Society, Sep, 2018, Shinshu University, Japan
+1. "*Improvement of neutron-oxygen reaction simulation in Super-Kamiokande*", Oral Presentation (*in Japanese*), The 2018 Autumn Meeting of the Physical Society of Japan, Sep, 2018, Shinshu University, Japan

-1. "*Development of a new detector using secondary electron emissions for the T2K muon monitor*", Oral Presentation (*in Japanese*), The 2017 Autumn Meeting of Japan Physics Society, Sep, 2017, Utsunomiya University, Japan
+1. "*Development of a new detector using secondary electron emissions for the T2K muon monitor*", Oral Presentation (*in Japanese*), The 2017 Autumn Meeting of the Physical Society of Japan, Sep, 2017, Utsunomiya University, Japan

-1. "*Study on nucleon-oxygen reactions for improving neutrino neutral-current measurement - results -*", Oral Presentation (*in Japanese*), The 2017 Autumn Meeting of Japan Physics Society, Sep, 2017, Utsunomiya University, Japan
+1. "*Study on nucleon-oxygen reactions for improving neutrino neutral-current measurement - results -*", Oral Presentation (*in Japanese*), The 2017 Autumn Meeting of the Physical Society of Japan, Sep, 2017, Utsunomiya University, Japan

-1. "*Study on nucleon-oxygen reactions for improving neutrino neutral-current measurement - experiment and analysis results -*", Oral Presentation (*in Japanese*), The 72nd Annual Meeting of Japan Physics Society, Mar, 2017, Osaka University, Japan
+1. "*Study on nucleon-oxygen reactions for improving neutrino neutral-current measurement - experiment and analysis results -*", Oral Presentation (*in Japanese*), The 72nd Annual Meeting of the Physical Society of Japan, Mar, 2017, Osaka University, Japan

 1. "*Study on Nucleon-<sup>16</sup>O Reaction for the Precise Estimation of Neutrino Neutral Current Interaction Cross Section*", Poster Presentation (*in Japanese*), Shingakujutsu Neutrino Frontier Workshop, Dec, 2016, Ishikawa, Japan

-1. "*Measurement of gamma-ray production from neutron-oxygen reactions for the neutrino physics*", Oral Presentation (*in Japanese*), The 2016 Autumn Meeting of Japan Physics Society, Sep, 2016, Miyazaki University, Japan
+1. "*Measurement of gamma-ray production from neutron-oxygen reactions for the neutrino physics*", Oral Presentation (*in Japanese*), The 2016 Autumn Meeting of the Physical Society of Japan, Sep, 2016, Miyazaki University, Japan

-1. "*Towards neutron-oxygen reaction induced gamma-ray productions for the neutrino physics*", Oral Presentation (*in Japanese*), The 71st Annual Meeting of Japan Physics Society, Mar, 2016, Tohoku Gakuin University, Japan
+1. "*Towards neutron-oxygen reaction induced gamma-ray productions for the neutrino physics*", Oral Presentation (*in Japanese*), The 71st Annual Meeting of the Physical Society of Japan, Mar, 2016, Tohoku Gakuin University, Japan

 1. "*Towards neutron-oxygen reaction induced gamma-ray productions for the neutrino physics*", Oral Presentation (*in Japanese*), The 22nd ICEPP Symposium, Mar, 2016, Nagano, Japan